marqueswsm/uuid-converter/README.md

 ```
 > 798895c3-cc7c-4b59-9d85-68798dd36761

-Than, convert it to a binary:
+Then, convert it to a binary:
 ```js
 const binary = Uuid.stringToBinary(uuid);
 ```